opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 (2) No further aﬃdavits shall be ﬁled without the leave of the Court of Appeal or the Appellate Division (as the case may be).

-(3) Unless otherwise provided by any written law or unless otherwise directed, parties are to ﬁle and serve written submissions (if any) in respect of the application before the Court of Appeal or the Appellate Division (as the case may be) within 7 days after the date the reply aﬃdavit is due for ﬁling and service.
+(3) Unless otherwise provided by any written law or unless otherwise directed, parties are to file and serve written submissions (if any) in respect of the application before the Court of Appeal or the Appellate Division (as the case may be) within 7 days after the date the reply affidavit is due for filing and service.
+Parties shall include in the final paragraph(s) of the written submissions their submissions on costs, stating (with reasons) the appropriate costs order and the quantum (including the disbursements incurred) that should be awarded by the Court.

 (4) The written submissions should comply with the following requirements:
 <ul type="*">